Mary MacLeod (actress): Biography

-MacLeod was born in the English Midlands market town of Wednesbury on 6 July 1937.
+MacLeod was born in Wednesbury on 6 July 1937.
 She was the second of four children to the Scottish coach builder John MacLeod, who moved from the Isle of Lewis to England for work reasons, and his wife Mary (née Canavan).
 She was raised in Birmingham, and educated at the Pelsall Senior School in Walsall.
 There, MacLeod became passionate about drama from an early age, joining a local amateur dramatics group.
 She also attended Birmingham School of Speech Training and Dramatic Art after earning a drama scholarship upon leaving school and going into the workplace in 1952.
 MacLeod continued to act during the evenings after becoming an English and drama teacher at a school in Darlaston, Staffordshire.

 She made her theatre début when she performed at the Birmingham Repertory Theatre from 1956 to 1957.
 MacLeod established a close relationship with the actor Nicol Williamson and she produced a radio recording for the BBC in 1960.
 She later moved to London to further her career and met the director Lindsay Anderson when she appeared as a school secretary in a play called Miniatures by David Creagan at the Royal Court Theatre in 1965.
 Three years later, Anderson and the Royal Court's casting director gave her the role of Mrs Kemp in the drama film if....
 (1968).
 It was MacLeod's first film credit and the British Board of Film Censors (now the British Board of Film Classification) agreed to include a scene where she walked down a school corridor completely nude on the condition that shots of male genitalia from a shower scene were removed.
 It made her the first actress to appear fully naked in a film shown in the British cinema.
 She later recalled feeling quite nervous in rehearsals due to not being on stage for a long period of time.